Gluten-free Chipotle Turkey Chili with Apples is smokey with a hint of cinnamon. Warming, mouthwatering, and ready in 30 minutes!

 ‘Tis the season!

-Finally add 1 bay leaf and 1 cinnamon stick.
-I was hesitant to add the cinnamon in this recipe, but it adds a very subtle flavor to the chili.
-Like I said, you smell it more than you taste it, which I thought was amazing.
+Finally add 1 bay leaf and 1 cinnamon stick which adds a very subtle cinnamon flavor to the chili.
+Like I said, you smell it more than you taste it, which I think is amazing.

 Let the chili simmer and bubble for 10 minutes or so, then top with lots of sharp cheddar cheese, crushed tortilla chips, and freshly diced tart apple!